Residents and Fellows: Benefits of Locum Tenens after Training

 Enjoy a more flexible schedule

 For over 10 years, you’ve adhered to a full, well-defined schedule that left little room for flexibility or downtime.
-Locum tenens practice gives you the ability to work full or part-time and choose shifts that appeal to you based on available opportunities.
+Locum tenens practice allows you to work full or part-time and choose shifts that appeal to you based on available opportunities.
 Don’t assume that your schedule must be set by someone else.
 Whether you prefer 7 a.m. to 7 p.m. with night call or 8 a.m. to 5 p.m.
 Monday through Friday, define those parameters before you begin your job search and seek only opportunities that fit.

 Perform on-the-job research